kyrylo0605/wordpress/wp-content/plugins/backup/README.txt

 <li>Install <strong>Free</strong> version: <a href="https://backup-guard.com/products/backup-wordpress/doc/install-backupguard-free">here</a></li>
 <li>Install <strong>Pro</strong> version: <a  href="https://backup-guard.com/products/backup-wordpress/doc/install-backupguard-pro">here</a></li>
 </ul>

+= Does Backup Guard provide migration with the free version? =

+It is possible to use migration with the free version if:
+1. There is no change in the domain.
+2. There is no change in the Database prefix.
+Please note that even a single symbol change counts as a migration that should be done with the Pro version

 = Can I use BackupGuard to migrate a website? =